 Computer hardware, software, telecommunications equipment, furniture, fixtures, and automobiles are depreciated on a straight-line basis over their estimated useful lives, ranging from three to ten years.
-Leasehold improvements are amortized on a straight-line basis over the lesser of their useful lives or the term of lease.
+Leasehold improvements are amortized on a straight-line basis over the lesser of their useful lives or the term of lease l.
+Recent Accounting Pronouncements